civiform/docs/docs/user-manual/civiform-admin-guide/program-migration.md

-# Migrating programs between environments
+# Migrating and importing programs

 ## Overview

-Program migration is a feature to allow programs and their associated questions to be moved between CiviForm environments.
+Program import is a feature to allow programs and their associated questions to be imported into a CiviForm environment.
+Imported programs may be migrated from one CiviForm environment to another or imported from another source.

 ## Handling question collisions

-If a program you are migrating shares questions with an existing program in your import environment, you can decide whether you want to create a new duplicate question or use the existing question.
-Here are our recommendations for when to choose which flow:
+If a program you are importing shares questions with an existing program in your import environment, you can decide whether you want to create a new duplicate question, use the existing question, or overwrite the existing defintion in your question bank.
+"Shared questions" are determined by the question admin name.
+Here are our recommendations for when to choose which option:

-1. Create a duplicate question (Default flow)
+1. Reuse the existing question (Default)
-   - Use this when you want to import a program into an environment that already has existing programs.
-Programs imported using the default flow will not affect any programs in the import environment.
+   - Use this option when you want to import a program into an environment that already has existing programs and you want to reuse the questions in the import environment.
-   - Using the default flow will create duplicate questions if there are questions in the import environment that match questions being imported (match is determined by the question admin name).
-We suggest you replace the duplicate questions with existing ones after importing your program, so your applicants benefit from CiviForm’s shared question model.
-   - You can find questions that were duplicated, since their admin names will have `-a` or another letter attached to it.
-Once you replace duplicate questions in new imported programs, you can archive the duplicate questions that were created.

-2. Use the existing question
-   - To use this flow, turn on the `NO_DUPLICATE_QUESTIONS_FOR_MIGRATION_ENABLED` feature flag
-   - Use this flow when you want to import many programs with overlapping questions into a fresh environment.
+   - Use this option when you want to import many programs with overlapping questions into a fresh environment.
+   - The newly imported program will benefit from CiviForm's shared question model.
-   - If there are existing programs or questions in the import environment, they must be published before importing a new program.
+   - If there are existing programs or questions in the import environment, they must be published before importing with this option.

-   - Importing a program with this flag enabled will put all programs into draft mode.
+2. Create a duplicate question
+   - Use this when you are confident the imported question should not be the same as the existing question.
+Questions imported using this option will not affect any questions in the import environment.
+   - You can find questions that were duplicated, since their admin names will have `-_- a` or another letter attached to it.

+3. Overwrite the existing question
+   - Use this option when you want to update an existing question in the import environment with the definition of the question from the program you are importing.
-   - Importing a program with this flag enabled will update any questions that already exist in the import environment, which means updating any programs that contain those questions.
-This is why we do not recommend using this flow if there are already programs in the import environment, especially if you are importing into a production environment.
+   - Importing a question with this option will update the question that already exists in the import environment, which means updating any programs that contain that question.
+We do not recommend using this option in a production environment.
+   - If there are existing programs or questions in the import environment, they must be published before importing with this option.

 ## Exporting a Program